jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	appearing on address lines A0-A10.
 The false logic instruction word is clocked out of ROM 30 at S29.02 by gates 111 and inverted to true logic by inverters 110.

 So 7 bits (A0-A6) form an "X address" and 4 bits (A7-A10) form a "Y address".
-Looking more closely at the ROM's columns, I noticed the following pattern:
+Looking more closely at the columns of the ROM array image, I noticed the following pattern:

 	1 empty column, 16 data columns, [1 empty column, 32 data columns] * 6